teunispolak/notenote.link/_notes/Theme - Theme and typography.md

 #### Sidenotes
 [[
 Examples of sidenotes and margin notes can be be found [here](https://www.gwern.net/Sidenotes)::rmn]] I've adjusted the css file to get minmium distraction from the sidenotes (margin notes actually, because they're not numbered).
-When you hover the sidenotes the text beomes more visible and url's are underlined.
+When you hover the sidenotes the text becomes more visible and url's are underlined.
 Font size 10px, line height 1.5.

 #### Headings
 - h3 --> 19px